slovb/summer18/targets.md

 I want to know if I can utilize Docker in some way to get a basic familiarity with Docker.
 I accept that it will be harmful to the chance of completion of the project.

 ### Progress

+* Installed Docker.
+* Tested a few sample images.
+* Created an image running a python webapp using a tutorial.

 ## Test-driven web-development in NodeJS